Melvin Gordon III Player Prop Bets for NFL Week 18 | Denver vs. Kansas City 1/8/2022

 Matchup vs. Kansas City

-- Gordon has had a rushing touchdown in five games against the Chiefs, and had multiple TDs in one of those games.
+- Gordon has had a rushing touchdown in five matchups against the Chiefs, and had multiple TDs in one of those games.

 - Note: Gordon's stats vs. Chiefs date back to 2016.

-- The Chiefs have the NFL's 17th-ranked defense against the run, allowing 113.0 yards per game.
+- Conceding 113.0 rushing yards per game, the Chiefs have the 17th-ranked run defense in the league.

-- The Broncos are up against the NFL's seventh-ranked defense when it comes to rushing TDs conceded (12 this year).
+- This season the Chiefs have given up 12 rushing TDs.
+They are ranked seventh in the league in that category.

 Recent Performances

-- Over his last three games, Gordon has rushed for 92 yards on 32 carries (30.7 ypg), with zero touchdowns.
+- In his last three games, Gordon has rushed for 92 yards (30.7 per game) on 32 carries.

 Gordon's Denver Teammates